Last Updated on

 26. Hobbits are not real

 If you have watched the lord of the rings you will ‘know’ that there are hobbits in New Zealand.
-There are no hobbits in NZ.
+Sorry to disappoint you with this fact about New Zealand, but there are no hobbits in NZ.
 We don’t have small people living in the mountains.
 Hobbits are a fictional character I’m sorry to say.
 But you can go visit Hobbiton which was set up after the movies came out!

 27. The people to sheep ratio